sts10/fgift/README.markdown

 Lily gives to Claire
 ```

-As you can see, for example, Claire does not give to Phil, Haley, Alex, or Luke, since they are in the same immediate family.
-This information -- that Claire is in an immediate family with Phil, Haley, Alex, and Luke -- is established in the input CSV, by the fact that they're all in the same row.
+The gift assignments are randomized, _except_, as you can see, for example, Claire does not give to Phil, Haley, Alex, or Luke, since they are in the same immediate family.
+This information -- that Claire is in an immediate family with Phil, Haley, Alex, and Luke -- is established (or encoded) in the inputted CSV file, by the fact that all those names are in the same row.

 ## Installation

-1. [Install Rust](https://www.rust-lang.org/tools/install) if you haven't already
+1. [Install Rust](https://www.rust-lang.org/tools/install) if you haven't already (2018 edition, version 1.45 most recently)
 2. `cargo install --git https://github.com/sts10/fgift`

+You should now be able to run `fgift` from any where in the terminal.
+Run `fgift --help` for help.

-To upgrade: `cargo install --force --git https://github.com/sts10/fgift`
+To upgrade fgift, run `cargo install --force --git https://github.com/sts10/fgift`.

 ## Examples